ojd2/CS4201_GC/README.md

 `var POINTER = FROM_SPACE;`

-Set up a function which denotes allocation of various objects.
+Set up a function that denotes allocation of various objects.
 Then assign our objects and store onto the heap.
 The POINTER returns object(s) back.
 We also explicitly keep the address on the object the heap array index, where the object is allocated.
 Incrementally this increases the POINTER.

 ```javascript
 function pointAddress(object) {